-For the other hand, in the case of an assignment of employees, without transfer of undertaking, the express written agreement of the employees is required and the same rules that govern the transfer of undertaking also apply to assignments.
-For this report, the assignor and assignee employer are referred to as the transferor employer and transferee employer respectively.
+In an assignment of employees without transfer of undertaking, express written agreement of the employee is required, and the same rules that govern the transfer of undertaking apply.

-For both transfers of undertakings and assignments (without a transfer of undertaking) and both the transferor and transferee employers are jointly and severally liable regarding the obligations arising from the employment contracts existing at the time of transfer or assignment.
+The transferring entity and the takeover party are jointly and severally liable regarding the obligations arising from the employment contracts existing at the time of transaction.